cforte7/Cluster-Palette/README.md

 The method first checks our database for current entries to avoid any duplicates.
 Next the method will query the API for the highest ranked submissions, check if these are already stored in the database (ignoring them if they are).
 The query parameters are updated based on the lowest score post in the request and a new request is made.
 This update and query process continues until we have either collected enough new submissions to satisfy our `count` or have run out of submissions to query.
 Once one of those two occur, we return the list of submissions.

-In order to keep the class scaleable and reusable for future projects, the ```submission_call_by_score``` method (and all other methods) returns a list of dictionaries with all of the data the API provides.
-For the purposes of this project, we only need a subset of the data retreived in the API call so we will handle this filtering in our ```main()``` function.
+In order to keep the class scalable and reusable for future projects, the ```submission_call_by_score``` method (and all other methods) returns a list of dictionaries with all of the data the API provides.
+For the purposes of this project, we only need a subset of the data retrieved in the API call so we will handle this filtering in our ```main()``` function.

 ```python